 We are very low volume

-At most, 20 people total enter our studio doors PER MONTH, and that includes the makeup artist, me (the photographer), and cleaning personnel.
-So rest assured that time spent in our studio is very low risk, especially with this safety plan in place.
+At most, 15-30 people total enter our studio doors PER MONTH, and that includes the makeup artist, me (the photographer), and cleaning personnel.
+So rest assured that you are only occupying the same space as just a few people in any given week.

 We will send you instructions on how to enter our studio before your session, which will involve texting us when you arrive so we can open the door for you.